 The computer in your engine monitors the oxygen sensors to ensure they’re operating properly.
 This includes measuring the maximum and minimum voltage levels produced to make sure they’re within specified parameters.

-The voltage of the oxygen sensor helps your powertrain control module (PCM) or engine control module (ECM) to track the air-to-fuel ratio.
+The oxygen sensor voltage helps your powertrain control module (PCM) or engine control module (ECM) to track the air-to-fuel ratio.
 If the voltage is too high, the mix is rich.
 A low voltage indicates a lean mixture.

 In response to a high or low voltage, the ECM or PCM will adjust the air/fuel mixture.
 When this doesn’t change the sensor reading after a designated length of time, the P0136 trouble code is triggered.
 P0136 refers specifically to the downstream oxygen sensor, called sensor 2.
 It is very similar to the trouble code P0137.